 |Concept||Contemporary Sustainable Design (Passive House & Net Zero) and Aging in Place|

-The client’s of 243 Keyworth challenged ARCA-VERDE to answer the following three questions:
+The clients of 243 Keyworth challenged ARCA-VERDE to answer the following three questions:

 The Keyworth Passive House is destined to prove it is possible.

-Situated mid-block in a quaint Ottawa neighbourhood (Wellington Village) this project will prove the above questions are not only possible but can be used to develop something of merit.
-Located in the Champlain Park area, a little known pocket beside Tunney’s Pasture, it is close to amenities on Wellington and the Ottawa River parkway.
+Situated mid-block in a quaint Ottawa neighbourhood (Wellington Village), this project will prove the above questions are not only possible but can be used to develop something of merit.
+Located in the Champlain Park area, a little-known pocket beside Tunney’s Pasture, it is close to amenities on Wellington and the Ottawa River Parkway.
 Perfect for a family with a walking lifestyle.
 The property has an east-west orientation and west-facing frontage crucial for both Passive Solar and Ventilation concepts.
-The site zoning easily supports the growth and flexibility required to change as the family grows and ARCA-VERDE intends to do so with as small a footprint (house size) as possible
+The site zoning easily supports the growth and flexibility required to change as the family grows, and ARCA-VERDE intends to do so with as small a footprint (house size) as possible.

 The open concept plan creates the intended expansive interior views, which allows maximum penetration of natural light and offers few obstacles for natural ventilation.
 However, the planning presents areas of repose and isolation.
-In either the spa-inspired washroom, private master bedroom or the studio space on the loft level, each space aims to be a place to seek independence or recharge when needed.
+In either the spa-inspired washroom, private master bedroom or studio space on the loft level, each space aims to be a place to seek independence or recharge when needed.

 Age in Place and Functional Description

-In order to allow for the family growth and change, the house must respond to three stages; firstly, all family members living in the house before the kids leave for University; secondly, the empty nest period when the kids have moved out permanently; thirdly, should one or both owners develop physical mobility issues.
+To allow for the family growth and change, the house must respond to three stages; firstly, all family members living in the house before the kids leave for University; secondly, the empty nest period when the kids have moved out permanently; thirdly, should one or both owners develop physical mobility issues.
 The development of three zones within the floor plan serves as the private, semi-private and public separations.
-The first being the first floor (semi-public section) with the dining, living and kitchen rooms.
+The first is the first floor (semi-public section) with the dining, living and kitchen rooms.
 The second zone is the 2nd and loft storey (private).
 The third is the outdoor zone (public).

 The functional layout intends to be void of formal circulation.
 Overlapping functions foster a creative and friendly environment without bolstering the house size.
-Two wood-burning fireplaces are located at the center of floor plates to maximize their efficiency.

 Material and Design Features